andrei-akopian/Image-to-ANSI-Converter/README.md

 - baisic knowledge of terminals, filepaths and commandline argument usage.
 - Python pillow library
 - Image in a format that Pillow can open (`.png .jpg .jpeg`)
+- Square font, you need a font that is the same size vertically and horizaontally: [SQUARE] (https://strlen.com/square/) [Square One](https://www.dafont.com/square-one.font)

 ## Usage
-As I said, you can use the program enitrely formt the commandline.
+As I said, you can use the program entirely form the commandline.

 ### Setup
 I haven't made any advanced setup, so you will have to download a zip of the repo, extract it whereever you want and `cd` into the extracted folder.
 Prepare the image you want to convert, I recomend placing it into the same folder, but using a filepath to some different location is also supported.